Pixelguin/P4G-CEP-docs/docs/05_aemulus_setup.md

 > You can also use any of the Reloaded-II shortcuts you created earlier.

+## One Last Tip

+- Save the game often and on multiple save slots.
+I recommend every night or every other night at the Dojima residence.

 ## Continue
 Head over to the [**Extras**](extras.md) section for instructions on:
 - Adding custom packages to Aemulus